THEOplayer/documentation/how-to-guides/03-cast/01-chromecast/06-enable-chromecast-on-the-sender.md

 **iOS 12 Warning:** If developing using Xcode 10 and targeting iOS devices running iOS 12 or higher, the "Access WiFi Information" capability is required in order to discover and connect to Cast devices.

     https://developers.google.com/cast/docs/ios_sender_setup

+**Static vs Dynamic Framework:** Because the THEOplayer iOS SDK is a Dynamic Framework, it should not include any dependency frameworks on which it relies (e.g. the Chromecast SDK).
+Instead, developers should include the dependencies on which THEOplayer relies.
+Therefore, using a Dynamic Framework ensures that there are no symbol clashes.
+More info can be found in this article: https://medium.com/onfido-tech/reusing-code-and-resources-with-swift-static-libraries-and-resource-bundles-d070e82d3b3d

 **Cocoapods setup**